x75/smp_graphs/README.md

 ## Framework items

+-   don't need to copy outputs of subgraph because the bus is global, FIXME consider making hierarchical bus identifiers or assert all keys and subkeys uniq

+-   can we map top down - bottom up flow into the graph?

 -   step, blocksize, ibuf
     -   min blocksize after pass 1
     -   how to optimize if min(bs) > 1?